-A second related literature consists of recent models of non-Bayesian researchers.
+Finally, our paper joins an evolving literature that proposes models of non-Bayesian researchers.
 Andrews and Shapiro (2021) show that conventional loss-minimizing estimators may be suboptimal when consumers of the researcher are Bayesian with heterogeneous priors.
-Banerjee et al. (2020) describe researchers as ambiguity averse max-minimizers.
+Banerjee et al. (2020) describe researchers as ambiguity averse max-miners.
 Spiess (2024) models strategic choice of model misspecification by researchers.
-In relation to this literature, our paper is (to our knowledge) the first descriptive model of researchers that incorporates the role of assumptions in how they interpret empirical observations.
+In relation to this literature, our paper is (to our knowledge) the first descriptive model of the role of assumptions in how researchers interpret empirical observations.